 The snails continue to lay eggs several times after a single mating.
 The snails are haemordophites in the sense that a particular snail can act as a male at a given mating period and as a female at another mating period.

 Snail eggs hatch after 29-32 days after laying and they can hatch up to about 90%.
 The small snails are called “baby snails or hatchlings” and they are being separated from their parents and are reared in a separate pen so that they can feed well, be free and grow faster.

 West Africa is home to the largest species of land snail in the world.
 The Giant African land snail (Achatina species), is known to grow up to 30cm in length and can be found in the dense tropical rain forests across the region from Guinea, Liberia, Sierra Leone, Ivory Coast, Ghana to Nigeria.

 For hundreds of years, Africa’s appetite for snails has been served through traditional means.
 Snails handpicked from the bush (usually in the dead of the night) have been the only way to get snails to the market and dinner table.

 However, as Africa’s population explodes and our forests continue to be sacrificed to build cities, the (bush) supply of snails cannot keep up with the soaring demand.

-This has created an opportunity in the market for snail breeders and farmers who now cultivate these interesting creatures on small farms and in their backyards for impressive profits.
+This has created an opportunity in the market for snail farmers who now cultivate these interesting creatures on small farms and in their backyards for impressive profits.

 Read Also: Systems of Snail Production